Each year falling trees and branches cause countless injuries and deaths, as well as millions of dollars in damage for homeowners.

 Are there any holes in the trunk?
 Is so this could indicate the possibility of decay within the cavity.

 If any of your trees show any of the signs listed above, it is very important to contact a professional to come and to assess the tree further.
-When it comes to tree care, some jobs are too big and too dangerous and need professional expertise to maintain the overall health of the tree.
+When it comes to tree care, some jobs are too big and too dangerous.
+It takes professional expertise to maintain the overall health of your tree.